-The Campingaz Cylinders, such as the R907 that we use, are very popular.
+The Campingaz Cylinders, such as the R907 we use, are very popular.

 You can get some very large cylinders.

-Large cylinders are just too heavy to transport, and can also increase the safety risk.
-In fact, you may find that large cylinders are banned on campsites for safety reasons.
+Large cylinders are too heavy to transport and can increase the safety risk.
+You may find that large cylinders are banned on campsites for safety reasons.

-We’ve cooked many meals on our Campingaz R907 cylinder, which has less gas than the Calor 4.5kg version.
+We've cooked many meals on our Campingaz R907 cylinder with less gas than the Calor 4.5kg version.
 They do last a long time.

 How long does a gas cylinder last?